Take Care (BigXthaPlug album)

 Take Care is the second studio album by American rapper BigXthaPlug, independently released on October 11, 2024, via UnitedMasters.
 It serves as the follow-up to his collaborative mixtape Meet the 6ixers (2024) and the EP The Biggest (2023).
 The album features a single guest appearance by Wallo267.
-Production was handled by Bandplay, DeShaun Williams, Einer Bankz, Tony Coles, and several other producers.
+Production was handled by BandPlay, Einer Bankz, Tony Coles, and several other producers.
 A deluxe edition was released on January 24, 2025, with three additional tracks.

 Background and recording

 Upon the release of the album, Landum appeared in an interview with Rolling Stone in which he revealed that during the making of the record, he sat down with his team and ideated three themes for the album, the first being, "when it get better, it get worse", the second, "do what you gotta do", and the final, "growth and success".
 When asked to go in-depth about the topics, Landum stated:

 We got money.
 Yeah, we got cars.
 We got this.
 But it's [discussed in] a more mature way.
 We're not bragging about it.
 We just speaking on it.
 It's there, but I care more about taking care of my people and my kids.